 Community Grants Programme

-One strand of the Inspiring Everyone Programme at the RAF Museum Midlands, the Community Grants Programme is designed for community groups and not-for-profit organisations, these project grants will increase inclusion, access and participation with heritage.
+As part of the Inspiring Everyone Programme at the RAF Museum Midlands, the Community Grants Programme – funded by the National Lottery Heritage Fund, is designed for community groups and not-for-profit organisations, these project grants will increase inclusion, access and participation with heritage.
 The successful applicants will use Royal Air Force stories as the launchpads for engagement with participants.

 There are two strands under which applicants can apply: